automl/DeepCAVE/README.md

 If you specify `--open` your webbrowser automatically opens at `http://127.0.0.1:8050/`.
 You can find more arguments and information (like using custom configurations) in the [documentation](https://automl.github.io/DeepCAVE/main/getting_started.html).

+## Example runs

+DeepCAVE comes with some pre-evaluated runs to get a feeling for what DeepCAVE can do.

+If you installed the package from GitHub via `git clone git@github.com:automl/DeepCAVE.git; pip install -e DeepCAVE`, you can try out some examples by exploring the `logs` directory inside the DeepCAVE dashboard.
+For example, if you navigate to `logs/DeepCAVE`, you can view the run `mnist_pytorch` if you hit the `+` button left to it.

 ## Features